 - Sichuan peppercorns

 Sometimes you might find mixes which are added or substituted with;

 It can be very interesting to experiment and make your own preferred mix.

 To make this Chinese 5-spice mix.
 You can use whole spices, and toast them in a medium hot pan.
 Once cooled down a bit you grind the spices by hand or with a machine.
 Sieve the mixture so you end up with a nice finely ground mix.

 Of course when using already ground spices you can just mix them to your liking without toasting nor grinding.
-All though using whole spices might seem more work, your end result will be better.
+Although using whole spices might seem more work, the end result will be better.

 I made my five-spice mix using;

 - cinnamon stick (7 cm / 3 inch)

 - 2 tsp Sichuan peppercorns

 Keep this mixture in an airtight jar for 3 - 4 months.
 You can use it in any Chinese style dishes.
 But use it sparsely.
 A little goes a long way...